AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ## Compliance Status {#compliancestatus}

-Managers can view the team’s overall compliance status for configured learnings in compliance dashboard.
+Managers can view the team's overall compliance status for configured learnings in compliance dashboard.
 The learnings list is configurable, and the manager can select the learnings to track the compliance status.

 On this dashboard, managers can also view the learners who are compliant, in a safe deadline, approaching deadline, and non-compliant for a selected learning object.